LorianSchweikert/DeNovo_Transcriptome/README.md

 # DeNovo_Transcriptome
 Lachnolaimus_maximus Transcriptome

 This repository contains code for the assembly and annotation of a de novo transcriptome, sequenced from the retina and skin of a hogfish (Lachnolaimus maximus).
-An outline of the work flow listed below.
+An outline of the work flow is listed below.

 1. Trim the raw sequencing data
 2. Assemble the de novo transcriptome using TRINITY